markteehan/file-chunk-connectors/README.md

 ##### `topics`

 The topic to consume data from a paired File Chunk Source connector.
 At present one topic is supported.
 Multiple producers (source connectors) configured to produce to the same topic is supported.
 The topic can have one, or multiple partitions.
-When using multiple partitions it is recommended to set tasks.count to match the partition count.
+When using multiple partitions it is recommended to set tasks.max to match the partition count.
 The topic should be created manually prior to startup of the source or sink connectors.
 A schema registry is not required, as all file-chunk events are serialized as bytestream.

 *Importance:* HIGH

 *Type:* STRING

 *Default Value:* none

+##### `tasks.max`

+Maximum number of tasks to use for this connector.
+This should match the partition count for the topic, and the tasks.max for the Sink connector to optimize parallelism.

+*Importance:* HIGH

+*Type:* INTEGER

+*Default:* 1